douglascybersec/cyber-blog-templates/README.md

 ## Getting Started

-> Simply Navigate to each of the specific Video by Title by Clicking on it below
+> Just to recap, One mouse click on a Video Serie, just after reading this will take you to each of the individual Video Resources Readme files.
+From there, you can reuse the templates by following the instructions I've posted.
+(Clicking helped me as well!)

 ## Video Series